 "Beau-Rivage" from Merlot and Cabernet Sauvignon ( Bordeaux

-) and "Chapelle de la Trinité" from Merlot and Cabernet Franc ( Saint-Emilion
+) and "Chapelle de la Trinité" made of Merlot and Cabernet Franc ( Saint-Emilion

 ) created.
-There are also close ties to the English trading house "Berry Bros. & Rudd" in London, for which the brand wine "Good Ordinary Claret " is produced.
-The Castéja family owns 100% of the company, which is one of the largest and most important in the region Bordeaux wine trade
+There are also close ties to the British trading house “Berry Bros. & Rudd” in London, for which the branded wine “Good Ordinary Claret " is produced.
+The Castéja family owns 100% of the company, one of the largest and most important in the Bordeaux wine trade

 respectively. wine trade

 counts.
-See also below largest wine companies in the world
+See also under largest wine companies in the world